 - Payment plan/installment agreement— allows you to pay off your tax debt over time.
 Usual agreements range from three to seven years.
 You can elect to pay off the entire amount over time or attempt to negotiate a reduced payoff amount (i.e. partial payment installment agreement).
 With a PPIA, a full set of financials is required to be submitted to the IRS showing you can only pay a reduced amount.

 - Offer in Compromise—settling your debt for less than you owe.
 It allows you to settle your tax debt in a lump sum payment or with a short-term payment plan.
 As with the Installment Agreement, you can attempt to negotiate with the IRS to accept a lesser amount that what you owe to satisfy your tax liability.

-Los Angeles tax payers needing IRS tax relief help should seek the advice of a tax attorney.
-The Los Angeles Tax Attorneys at Delia Law have many years of IRS tax resolution help experience and will competently represent you before the IRS.
-Please call for a no-cost tax attorney consultation for tax resolution at (310) 494-0100.
-We look forward to helping you.
-This blog post is not intended as legal advice and should be considered general information only.
-Keywords: Tax Relief Help, Help with Tax Relief, Tax Relief Attorney
+Los Angeles taxpayers needing IRS tax relief help should seek the advice of an IRS tax attorney.
+The Federal Tax Attorneys at Delia Law have many years of IRS tax resolution help experience and will competently represent you before the IRS.
+Please call for a no-cost tax attorney consultation for IRS tax resolution We look forward to helping you.